Click the scales for TimsLaw.com homeTimsLaw.com

 Yes, I do traditional personal injury work.
 It’s free to call me and talk a little bit about your case.
 If I like your facts, I’ll usually invite you in for a free discussion.
 Depending on the case I often work on contingency fee, but not always.
 It all depends on your unique circumstances of course.
 Feel free to call.

-With tongue out of cheek now, here’s a quick rant about the “tort reform” that’s been in the news since George W. Bush took office: Who is funding the nationwide political attacks on plaintiffs’ trial attorneys? - Well, follow the money and you’ll get your answer - I think it’s insurance companies, of course.
+Here’s a quick rant about the “tort reform” that’s been in the news for some years: Who is funding the nationwide political attacks on plaintiffs’ trial attorneys? – Well, follow the money and you’ll get your answer – I think it’s insurance companies, of course.
 Those insurance companies make excess profits by not paying otherwise payable claims, and they are seeking legislative help in trying to avoid paying the otherwise payable claims.
 They contribute a lot of money, and they buy political support for their scheme to increase profits by capping damage payouts.
 In other words, “tort reform” means “extra profit” for insurance companies.
 And the persons who pay those extra profits are injury victims whose compensation is reduced, because the compensation is effectively being transferred back to the insurance company to be used as profits and bonuses for executives, with some left over to contribute to heartless politicians.
 So a politician who votes for radical “tort reform” measures is voting for more political contributions from the insurance industry, and it’s all paid for by injury victims.
 Maybe I should write an article about this.

 Payment Options, Credit Cards, Telephone and Long Distance Consults